sourceperl/pyRedisBridge/README.md

 Redis A <--- /dev/ttyAMA0 ---> Redis B

-1. create key "out:name" on first Redis A
+1. create key "tx:name" on first Redis A
 2. redis-serial-sync transfer name with value on Redis B
-3. key "in:name" is set on redis B
+3. key "rx:name" is set on redis B
-4. key "out:name" is delete on redis A
+4. key "tx:name" is delete on redis A

 ### Setup